Vivekkosare/CustomerAPI/README.md

 3. In command prompt, it will display the port on which the API is running.
 4. Open a browser and navigate to http://localhost:5000/swagger/index.html (here port no. is 5000)
-5. It will open the Swagger UI, when the API methods can be called and tested.
+5. It will open the Swagger UI, where the API methods can be called and tested.

 Fundamentals used in this project:
 1. SOLID principles